Skip to main content

 1. Under the Local Control Funding Formula, LEAs do not generate separate funding for supplemental instruction offered in summer school programs.

-2. If a district chooses to offer supplemental instruction through independent study during the summer session, the time value of the pupil’s work may be reported for academic credit only for the days and times established by the local governing board’s calendar and schedule for summer session, as if the pupil were attending summer session seat-time classes.
+2. If a district chooses to offer supplemental instruction through independent study during the summer session, the time value of the student’s work may be reported for academic credit only for the days and times established by the local governing board’s calendar and schedule for summer session, as if the student were attending summer session seat-time classes.
 EC Section 51745(e) states: “No course included among the courses required for high school graduation under Section 51225.3 shall be offered exclusively through independent study.”
 However, if a course required for high school graduation is offered through independent study summer school, it does not have to be offered in the classroom setting during summer school if the course is offered in the classroom setting during the regular school year.

 3. LEAs shall comply with legal requirements as provided in independent study statute.
 EC sections 51744–51749.6